kashing1999/notes/AI.md

   2. Data in 2013 > all data in history
   3. Powerful, cheaper computers and cloud storage make data accessible
 - Many applications are hard to program directly but most are "pattern recognition" tasks (e.g. targeted advertising, reading handwritting)
-- Machine learning colelct lots of "training data" (examples) that specify the correct output for a given set of inputs
+- Machine learning collect lots of "training data" (examples) that specify the correct output for a given set of inputs
 - A machine learning algorithm then takes these examples and produces a program that does the job (learning from examples)

 ## Machine Learning vs Traditional Programming